digitalcredentials/verifier-core/README.md

 }
 ```

-2. <b>unsucessful verification</b>

-An unsuccessful verification means that one of the steps (other than the 'valid_signature' step) returned false, so the credential has expired, and/or been revoked, and/or can't be confirmed to be signed by a known issuer.
 Note that an invalid signature is considered fatal because it means that the revocation status, expiry data, or issuer id may have been changed so we can't say anything conclusive about any of them.

-An unsuccessful verification (in this case because the credential has expired) might look like this example:
+Here is what the verification result for an expired credential might look like, where we have still made conclusive determinations about each step, and all are true except for the expiry:

 ```
 {
-  "verified": false,
   "isFatal": false,
   "credential": {the supplied vc - left out here for brevity/clarity}, "log": [